opulencephp/docs/directory-structure.md

           * JSON error template files are here

 <h2 id="src">src</h2>
 This is where your project's core code goes.
 If it's a PHP class, it belongs in here.
+Opulence subscribes to the domain-driven design philosophy, which encourages you to separate your domain models from your application logic.
 The subdirectories under `src` are:

+<h4>Application</h4>
+The application layer stores code that is used to interface your domain logic with your presentation layer.
+It also contains classes that bootstrap your application.
+It contains the following subdirectories:
 * `Bootstrappers`
   * `Console`
       * Console bootstrappers are here